curry-language/curry2go/INSTALL.md

     > go env -w GO111MODULE=auto

-Quick installation into directory /tmp/Curry2Go
+Quick installation into directory /opt/Curry2Go
 -----------------------------------------------

     > curl -sSL https://www.informatik.uni-kiel.de/~mh/curry2go/download.sh | sh

+Since this installs the Curry2Go system in directory `/opt/Curry2Go`, you must allowed to run the `sudo` command.
-Then add `/tmp/Curry2Go/bin` to your path to start the Curry2Go REPL by the command
+Then add `/opt/Curry2Go/bin` to your path to start the Curry2Go REPL by the command

     > curry2go